mhwgoo/cambridge/README.md

-camb l                  # list words/phrases found before in alphabetical order camb l -t               # list words/phrases found before in reverse chronological order camb l -r               # list 20 words/phrases from the word list randomly camb l -d               # delete one or multiple words/phrases(separated by ", ") from the list
+camb l                  # list words/phrases found before in alphabetical order camb l -t               # list words/phrases found before in reverse chronological order camb l -r               # list 20 words/phrases from the word list randomly camb l -d               # delete one or more words/phrases(separated by ", ") from the list
 ```

 #### Command wod